cloud-gov/cg-site/_kbarticlespages/dependabot-with-pages.md

 <p>

- **interval**: Determine the frequency that Dependabot will check for new versions for each defined package manager.
+ * `interval`: Set the frequency that Dependabot will check for new versions for each defined package manager.
   <br>

 **open-pull-requests-limit**: Modify the max limit of pull requests opened for version updates.